yaapu/FrskyTelemetryScript/ETHOS/README.md

 # Yaapu Telemetry SD Card Contents

-This repo contains the SD Card contents for all supported Radios.

-### Platforms

-The contents of this repository are organised by screen size
+SD card content is organized by screen color and resolution

 - **common** files in this folder are common to radios
 - **c800x480** (800x480 pixel landscape orientation color screen radios)